Top 10 Mistakes You’re Making Right Now as a Wholesaler and Distributor

 2. Equipping Your Sales Reps Without the Right Tools

-For more in-depth info about their sales orders, list their recent orders and see their status, fulfilment and payment stages.
+For more in-depth info about their sales orders, list their recent orders and see their status, fulfillment, and payment stages.

-Drill down on individual sales orders for more details or quickly generate PDF documents from them.
+Drill down on individual sales orders for more details or quickly generate PDF documents.